DetachHead/altstore-github/README.md

 ### 3. the app's bundle ID

-in order for the altstore-github to generate a valid altstore source, it needs to know the app's bundle ID.
+in order for altstore-github to generate a valid altstore source, it needs to know the app's bundle ID.

 1. go to the releases page for the repo you want to generate an altstore source from: